Planet-NULLCAST/curriculum/website/courses/javascript/if-condition.md

 - Check whether a equals 5

-- If a eqauls 5, print true in console
+- If a equals 5, print true in console

 - Use closing curly braces